MakeSchool-Tutorials/web-7-react-redux-tetris-app/P01-Grid-Square/content.md

 }
 ```
 >
-> Now we can edit `/src/index.css` to include the below styles that define some properties for the colors and sizes we'll use:
+> Now you can edit `/src/index.css` to include the below styles that define some properties for the colors and sizes we'll use:
 >
 ```css
 :root {